-These data are plotted in Figures 3a-d.
-The very low % female value for Nightingale reported for 2012 is shown in Figure 3a.
-For the 2013 survey, this value is once again higher at a value seen in previous seasons.
+These data are plotted in Figures 4a-d.
+The very low % female value for Nightingale reported for 2012 is shown in Figure 4a.
+For the 2013 survey, this value is once again at the higher levels seen in previous seasons.
 The % females from the surveys at the other three islands have been fairly consistent since 2006.
-It is notable that the % females caught at Gough are much higher (around 25%-35%) than at the other three islands (around 5-15%).
+It is notable that the % females in the Gough catch is much higher (around 25%-35%) than at the other three islands (around 5-15%).